CBrandt4/StoreFinder/README.md

    UI is designed in Figma with these components in mind, but developed with custom versions.

 4. Clustering: To avoid overlap, the store pins cluster together with a number like "+2" or more.
-   Because stores within the GAP family are often next door or connected, sometimes it requires excessize zooming in to disconnect clusters.
+   Because stores can be next door or connected, sometimes it requires excessive zooming in to disconnect clusters.
 One fix is to implement expandable clusters when tapped.